-With more and more businesses today requiring employees to work in teams or in groups, effective group decision-making techniques have become highly important.
+With more and more businesses today requiring employees to work in teams or in groups, effective techniques of group decision making have become highly important.
 With so many employees working remotely these days, understanding how to make decisions as part of a group is even more important.

 There is no denying the value of coming to a group-based decision.
 Group participation often leads to unique ideas that may not have been discovered otherwise.
-Additionally, getting input from diverse members of a team or group increases the likelihood that the decision that’s made will be one that is reflective and supportive of many different points of view.
+Additionally, getting input from diverse members of a team or group increases the likelihood that the final decision that’s made will be one that is reflective and supportive of many different points of view and not the opinion of just one person.

 Deciding on a technique that will be appropriate for the issue at hand can be a bit difficult.
-However, the rewards to be reaped by effective group work make the effort worthwhile.
+However, the rewards to be reaped by effective group decision making make the effort worthwhile.

-Below is an outline of five group decision-making methods that are worth considering.
+Below is an outline of five methods of group decision making that are worth considering.

-Conducting a brainstorming session is a great decision-making technique that does not place any undue stress on group participants.
+In which decision making structure do participants typically meet to share whatever ideas come to the top of their head?
+That would be brainstorming!
+Conducting a brainstorming session is a group decision making technique that does not place any undue stress on group participants.

-During a brainstorming session, the leader of the group will present a particular problem, after which group members state their opinions freely.
-After all ideas have been presented, the group will then discuss each idea and choose the one that suits their purpose best.
+During a brainstorming session, the leader of the group will present a particular problem, after which every team member states their opinions freely.
+After all ideas have been presented, group members discuss each idea and choose the one that suits their purpose best.

 In brainstorming, any and all ideas are encouraged, even those that may seem outlandish.
-By accepting any and all ideas, it can take pressure off of group members to come up with the “right” answer.
+By coming up with as many suggestions and ideas as possible, it can take pressure off of group members to come up with the “right” answer.

 Furthermore, brainstorming sessions can lead to incredible creativity.
 Since it’s a no-holds-barred process, group members are free to think well outside the box, and, as mentioned a moment ago, come up with ideas that might be outlandish.